BioLineRx Ltd. – Consenus Indicates Potential 554.9% Upside

-BioLineRx Ltd. found using ticker (BLRX) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 18 and 5 with the average target price sitting at 11.33.
-Now with the previous closing price of 1.73 this indicates there is a potential upside of 554.9%.
-The day 50 moving average is 1.49 and the 200 day MA is 2.22.
-The company has a market capitalisation of $23m.
-Company Website: http://www.biolinerx.com
+BioLineRx Ltd. found using ticker (BLRX) now have 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 18 and 5 with the average target price sitting at 11.33.
+Now with the previous closing price of 1.73 this would indicate that there is a potential upside of 554.9%.
+The 50 day moving average now sits at 1.5 while the 200 day moving average is 2.2.
+The company has a market cap of $22m.
+Find out more information at: http://www.biolinerx.com

 BioLineRx Ltd., a clinical stage biopharmaceutical development company, focuses on oncology and immunology.
 Its development pipeline consists of clinical-stage therapeutic candidates, which include BL-8040, a peptide for the treatment of multiple cancer and hematological indications; AGI-134, an immuno-oncology agent in the development for solid tumors; and BL-5010, a customized, proprietary, pen-like applicator for the non-surgical removal of benign skin lesions.
 The company has collaboration agreement with Novartis Pharma AG to facilitate development and commercialization of Israeli-sourced drug candidates for pre-clinical projects of BL-1220 and BL-1230; MSD for the cancer immunotherapy field; MD Anderson Cancer Center to investigate the combination of BL-8040 with Keytruda (pembrolizumab) in pancreatic cancer; and Genentech Inc. to investigate the combination of BL-8040 and Genentech’s Atezolizumab in various Phase 1b/2 studies for in various solid tumors and hematologic malignancies.
 BioLineRx Ltd. was founded in 2003 and is headquartered in Modi’in, Israel.